Methodology

 The Core Principle

-Most automation strategies fail because they add more tools, more exceptions, and more hidden handoffs than the team can actually manage.
+Most automation strategies fail because they add more tools, more exceptions, and more hidden handoffs than the operator can actually monitor.
 The Subtractive Triad inverts that instinct.
-I remove what does not belong first.
-What remains is the system worth scaling.
+Remove what does not belong first, then govern the workflow that remains.

 The Three Disciplines